Site icon Michigan Insurance

 You can’t buy workers’ comp directly from the facility.
 Instead:

-- Complete the application process for either private or Facility coverage
+3. Complete the application for private or Facility coverage

 🔗 Outbound Resource

 If you’re unsure about your legal responsibilities, don’t risk fines or lawsuits.
-Please consider obtaining a quote from a licensed Michigan agent to ensure your protection.
+Speak with a licensed Michigan agent today to ensure your business is protected.